-Mars Inc. was offered the chance for its flagship product, M&Ms, to be used in the 1982 film, E.T. the Extra-Terrestrial, allowing the Hershey Foods Corporation’s Reese’s Pieces to become a huge international success.
-Amblin Productions had first approached Mars Inc. proposing a tie-in between M&Ms and their film, E.T. the Extra-Terrestrial.
+Mars Inc. was offered the chance for its flagship product M&Ms to be used in the 1982 film ‘E.T. the Extra-Terrestrial’, allowing the Hershey Foods Corporation’s Reese’s Pieces to become a huge international success.
+It all came to be when Amblin Productions approached Mars Inc. proposing a tie-in between Mars candies ‘M&Ms’ and their film, E.T. the Extra-Terrestrial.
 And due to a huge corporate brain fart, Mars said no.

-Mars Says No, Hershey Says Yes
+Mars Says No | Hershey Says Yes

 Hershey’s “Yes!” quickly replaced Mars “No! and Hershey didn’t have to pay a penny to have Reese’s Pieces used in E.T.
 However, Hershey did agree to a tie-in between the two when the film was to be released, agreeing to promote E.T. with a million dollars worth of advertising and in return Hershey could use E.T. in all of its advertising at no charge.